 - Anticoagulation will be needed for patients with atrial fibrillation.

-- Dual‑chamber pacemakers for symptomatic bradycardia due to sick sinus syndrome without atrioventricular block (part review of technology appraisal guidance 88); NICE Technology Appraisal, Nov 2014
+Dual‑chamber pacemakers for symptomatic bradycardia due to sick sinus syndrome without atrioventricular block (part review of technology appraisal guidance 88); NICE Technology appraisal guidance, November 2014

 Adan V, Crown LA; Diagnosis and Treatment of Sick Sinus Syndrome.
 American Family Physician Volume 67, Number 8